Our restaurant consultants are always on the lookout for new business opportunities to broaden our scope.

 Located within the remarkably innovative Dubai Media City, a dynamic community encompassing thousands of regional and international media companies aimed at making Dubai a sought-after leader in global media, our VSAG team is already hard at work in this burgeoning international hospitality market.

 Our Dubai office has the breadth of expertise our clients are accustomed to.
-From restaurant operations and branding strategies to full-service training and recruiting to menu and design development, our VSAG Dubai team is set to successfully fulfill all our client, and perspective client, needs.
+From restaurant operations and branding strategies to full-service training and recruiting to menu and design development, our VSAG Dubai team is set to successfully fulfill all our client, and prospective client, needs.
 In addition, we have partnered with Dubai’s renowned ATOM Advertising Agency to execute our digital marketing, PR, and media plans on a client-to-client.

 As we watch the Middle East restaurant and hospitality market grow, our team is primed for success.
 With training taking top priority in this region, as staff instruction and guidance is more important than ever before in the Middle East.
 “Here in the Gulf region, the average independent restaurant has at least three nationalities working for them and can have upwards of 90, depending on the number of staff.
 Over 85% of the population and over 90% of the workforce being expatriates, the trainings in this region require people to cross not only language barriers but cultural barriers as well,” says Jake Young, who oversees our UAE team.